LibreSolar/rpi-can/README.md

 ![Raspberry Pi CAN interface PCB](CAN_RPi-ZeroW.png)

 ## Features:
-- CAN interface using MCP2515 controller and TJA1042T/3 transceiver
+- CAN interface via SPI using MCP2515 controller and TJA1042T/3 transceiver
 - Power supply of Raspberry Pi via bus connector (RJ45)
+- CAN transceiver standby connected to GPIO 24 (low power consumption mode possible)
+- LED on GPIO 22 for custom status information

 ## Installation